-The transportation planning area covered by this plan includes the 17 communities of the Old Colony Region: Abington, Avon, Bridgewater, Brockton, Duxbury, East Bridgewater, Easton, Halifax, Hanover, Hanson, Kingston, Pembroke, Plymouth, Plympton, Stoughton, West Bridgewater, and Whitman, and the Brockton Area Transit Authority (BAT).
+The transportation planning area covered by this plan includes the 17 communities of the Old Colony Region: Abington, Avon, Bridgewater, Brockton, Duxbury, East Bridgewater, Easton, Halifax, Hanover, Hanson, Kingston, Pembroke, Plymouth, Plympton, Stoughton, West Bridgewater, and Whitman, and includes Brockton Area Transit Authority (BAT).

-The Old Colony MPO is responsible for endorsing a number of Federal certification documents that include the Regional Transportation Plan (RTP), the Transportation Improvement Program (TIP), and the Unified Planning Work Program (UPWP).
+The Old Colony MPO is responsible for endorsing a number of Federal certification documents that include the Long Regional Transportation Plan (LRTP), the Transportation Improvement Program (TIP), and the Unified Planning Work Program (UPWP).
 Discussion of these documents is included later in this section of the plan.

-The staff of the OCPC, BAT, FHWA, FTA, and, MassDOT, along with staff of the local communities, participates in the process through preparation of the documents for MPO action.
+The staff of the Old Colony Planning Council (OCPC), BAT, Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and MassDOT, along with staff of the local communities, participates in the process through preparation of the documents for MPO action.

 The Old Colony MPO consists of eleven (11) members.
-The following eight (8) members are voting members: MassDOT; MassDOT Highway Division; Brockton Area Transit Authority (BAT); Old Colony Planning Council (OCPC); City of Brockton; Town of Plymouth; A Community with a population greater than 14,000; and, a Community with a population less than 14,000.
-The following three (3) members: Old Colony Joint Transportation Committee (JTC) Chairperson, Federal Highway Administration (FHWA), and Federal Transit Administration (FTA) are ex-officio, non-voting members of the Old Colony MPO.
+The following eight (8) members are voting members: MassDOT; MassDOT Highway Division; BAT; OCPC; City of Brockton; Town of Plymouth; A Community with a population greater than 14,000; and a community with a population less than 14,000.
+The following three (3) members: Old Colony Joint Transportation Committee (JTC) Chairperson, FHWA, and FTA are ex-officio, non-voting members of the Old Colony MPO.
 The membership is outlined in Table 1.

-Agency Old Colony MPO Members Massachusetts Department of Transportation (MassDOT) Secretary of Transportation Massachusetts Department of Transportation (MassDOT) Highway Division Administrator Brockton Area Transit Authority (BAT) Administrator Old Colony Planning Council (OCPC) President City of Brockton Mayor Town of Plymouth Chairman, Selectman Community with a population greater than 14,000 Town Council President/ or Chairman, Board of Selectmen Community with a population less than 14,000 Chairman, Board of Selectmen Old Colony Joint Transportation Committee (JTC) Chairman Federal Highway Administration (FHWA) Massachusetts Division Administrator Federal Transit Administration (FTA) Region 1 Administrator
+Agency Old Colony MPO Members Massachusetts Department of Transportation (MassDOT) Secretary of Transportation Massachusetts Department of Transportation (MassDOT) Highway Division Administrator Brockton Area Transit Authority (BAT) Administrator Old Colony Planning Council (OCPC) President City of Brockton Mayor Town of Plymouth Chairman, Selectman Community with a population greater than 14,000 Town Council President/ or Chairman, Board of Selectmen Community with a population less than 14,000 Chairman, Board of Selectmen Old Colony Joint Transportation Committee (JTC) Chair Federal Highway Administration (FHWA) Massachusetts Division Administrator Federal Transit Administration (FTA) Region 1 Administrator